Faithful-Resource-Pack/Docs/src/routes/pages/classicfaithful/32x-texturing-guidelines.md

   <img src="/images/pages/textures/classicfaithful/19.png" alt="overdetailed textures" class="center" loading="lazy">
   <p class="center"><i><b>Picture 19:</b> Left: A texture with just enough detail.
 Right: An overdetailed texture.</i></p>
   <br>
-  <li id="palette"><b>Don’t overly change the vanilla palette.</b> Adding in-between colors is encouraged to eliminate a “plasticky” flat look, however don’t overdo it by making it completely nonvanilla or blurry.
+  <li id="palette"><b>Don’t overly change the vanilla palette.</b> Adding in-between colors is encouraged to eliminate a "plasticky" flat look, however don’t overdo it by making it completely nonvanilla or blurry.
 Generally, between 1-3 added colors should suffice, and oftentimes none are even necessary to begin with.
 As well as this, ensure that the darkest and lightest colors of the texture are untouched to avoid the overall contrast being significantly altered; any added colors should just be used to blend contrasty and/or flat areas rather than create nonvanilla contrast in the palette.
 Another thing to note is to never change any already existing colors in a texture, only add to them.
 There are certain specific exceptions to this rule which will be covered later on.</li>
   <br>
   <img src="/images/pages/textures/classicfaithful/20.png" alt="constructive color use" class="center" loading="lazy">
   <p class="center"><i><b>Picture 20:</b> Left: Vanilla texture.
 Center: Unnecessary use of added colors.
 Right: Constructive use of added colors.</i></p>